the-argus/tome/README.md

     }
 ```

+Using this file, you can determine what equipment your character has, features,
-Then, using this first file, an output file can be built:
+etc. For example, you could use the first file to build an output file like
+this:

 ```txt
 outputs